jsbloo/java-api-demo/README.md

 ### Possible improvements
 I didn't get time to fully implement my one to many, airport to plane relation.
 I have only implemented, a method to add a plane to an airport.
 In the future I will, add more functionality to this.
 I also planed on a battle and travel feature.
 So planes could fight each other and travel between airports.
 If I had another week to work on this, I would implement these features.

-I would also improve how PrimaryUsers and Armament are handled, there current implementation works but it is a bit buggy.
+I would also improve how PrimaryUsers and Armament are handled, their current implementation works but it is a bit buggy.
 A better many to one relation, implementation would have been better.

 I could also make my tests more extensive, testing for edgecases and failures.
 Instead of just expected functionality.